clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/assign-static-ip.rst

       sudo systemctl restart systemd-networkd

 #.
-Verify your static IP address details have been set
+Verify your static IP address details have been set:

    .. code-block:: bash